hannahgeb/ThermalRetardation_LTNE/README.md

-# Effective Thermal Retardation in Aquifers of Heterogeneous Hydraulic Conductivity Fields
+# Effective Thermal Retardation and Dispersion in 3D Heterogeneous Aquifers

 This repository accompanies the manuscript: